-- Get extra design slots: this one really gutted me about New Horizons, because back in the days of Animal Crossing: New Leaf, each side character got extra slots for QR code designs.
+- Get extra design slots: This one really gutted me about New Horizons, because back in the days of Animal Crossing: New Leaf, each side character got extra slots for QR code designs.
 Sadly, designs and pro-design slots are shared between all characters on the island, so you’re stuck with the small amount the game gives you, no matter how many players you have on the island.

-- Take advantage of all dailies: I’ve mentioned several dailies above that you can take advantage on your side accounts of, but there are a few that don’t respawn per character, mainly tree shaking (once one of the characters have shaken all the trees, none of the others can shake them for bells, bees, or items), tree harvesting (you are limited to three pieces of wood per tree, per day), collectables (though things like sea shells still spawn on all accounts, special collectables like mushrooms can only be picked up once), and the aforementioned harvestable rocks.
+- Take advantage of all dailies: I’ve mentioned several dailies above that you can take advantage on your side accounts of, but there are a few that don’t respawn per character, mainly tree-shaking (once one of the characters have shaken all the trees, none of the others can shake them for bells, bees, or items), tree harvesting (you are limited to three pieces of wood per tree, per day), collectables (though things like seashells still spawn on all accounts, special collectables like mushrooms can only be picked up once), and the aforementioned harvestable rocks.

 © 2020 Brittany Brown

 I have a question you may be able to answer.
 Why do some people seem to have 80 custom design and 50 pro custom designs?
 I have seen this several times when I am entering the creation code from somebody when I am in the Able Sisters Boutique.
 The custom design has 80 (1/2 & 2/2 windows) and Pro custom has 50 (1/1 windows)

 In case you wanted to see what I was writing about, this is the most current design I was inputting; MA-5116-9644-5826.
 I found this on YouTube while watching an Island Tour.
 I really hope that you might know the answer to this because I cannot seem to find anything.